thelilylang/lily/LILY.md

 end
 ```

-You can add an instruction to generate a `Get` or `Set` or both for this property.
+You can add an instruction to generate a `get` or `set` or both for this property.

 ```lily
 @name Str := "Hello" :: get, set;
 ```